KSchlagowski/ReservationCalendar/README.md

 ## ✨ Key Features

-App implements the following functionality:
+The application implements the following functionality:

 ### 📅 Calendar Display
 *   **Clear Visualization:** Presents a transparent list of days, weeks, or months.
 *   **Switchable Views:** Users can toggle between Day, Week, and Month views.
 *   **Availability Status:** Clearly distinguishes between free and busy time slots.
+*   **Navigation:** Allows easy navigation to the previous/next month and returning to the current day.

 ### 📝 Appointment Booking
 *   **Slot Selection:** Users can select a specific time slot to add it to the calendar.
 *   **Data Collection:** Captures essential details during booking (e.g., First Name, Last Name, Email).
 *   **Conflict Prevention:** The system validates slot availability before confirming any reservation.
+*   **SMS Notifications:** Upon successful booking, an automatic SMS confirmation is sent to the user.

 ### ⚙️ Reservation Management
+*   **Real-Time Updates:** Once a reservation is made, the slot status updates instantly from "Free" to "Reserved".
+*   **Automatic Cleanup:** The system automatically cleans up old events upon application startup.
+*   **Mock Data:** When the backend starts, the database is populated with mock events to facilitate testing and demonstration.

+### 👥 Admin Functions
-*   **Admin Access:** Administrators can view the complete list of all reservations.
+*   **Full Access:** Administrators can view the complete list of all reservations.
-*   **Modification:** Capability to edit or cancel existing reservations.
-*   **Notifications:** Automatic confirmation messages sent upon successful booking.
+*   **Reservation Editing:** Capability to modify existing reservations, including changing client details.
+After editing, the new user receives an SMS notification.
+*   **Reservation Cancellation:** Administrators can cancel any reservation.
+The user whose reservation is cancelled is informed via an SMS notification.

 ## 🚀 Technologies